 The Portsmouth area is of particular concern because it has been identified as an area from which groundwater flows to a public drinking water supply.
 If you have a well on your property, you also need to think about protecting the groundwater that supplies your well.

 What Should I Do?

 Residents of Portsmouth, Greenland and Newington can bring their household hazardous waste to Portsmouth’s Department of Public Works, 680 Peverly Hill Rd.
-Portsmouth, NH on
+Portsmouth.

 For more information about Household Hazardous Waste Collection (HHW) call DES at 271-2047 or visit our household hazardous waste web site at: http://des.nh.gov/organization/commissioner/p2au/pps/hhwp/index.htm